 - council-funded homecare is more personalised and rewarding for everyone involved

-- local people benefit from Care Together with better quality of life and a fairer, greener community
+- local people benefit from Care Together with better quality of life and a healthy, fair and sustainable Cambridgeshire

 To achieve the above vision, we have dedicated place-based commissioners in each locality.
 The commissioners are building connections with local people and partners to co-design future services.

 Our team is supporting the creation and growth of voluntary, community and social enterprises (VCSEs).
-These will support older people to remain living independently for longer, in collaboration with Think Communities, Health professionals and other partners.
+These will support older people to remain living independently for longer, in collaboration with Communities Service, Health professionals and other partners.

-Community Micro-Enterprises are local people who are supported to set up their own small businesses.
-They provide their neighbours with personalised care and support (care micro-enterprises), amongst other services that support independence at home.
+Care Micro-Enterprises are local people who are supported to set up their own small businesses.
+They provide their neighbours with personalised care and support amongst other services that support independence at home.

 We offer training and guidance on running such a business.
 Benefits include: